 DEQ has contracted these services to a technical assistance provider within the state.
 Expenditures from this set aside cover contractor salaries, travel expenses and costs related to reporting and follow-up activities, and DEQ contract administration and other small system technical assistance.
 The original contract was awarded to Midwest Assistance Program (MAP) to provide these services from June 1999 through June 2005.
-In February 2005 a Request for Proposals (RFP) was issued to re-bid the contract and in July 2005 a new contract was again awarded to MAP with services provided through June 2012.
-In April 2012 a new RFP was issued to solicit another technical assistance contract.
+In February 2005, a Request for Proposals (RFP) was issued to re-bid the contract and in July 2005 a new contract was again awarded to MAP with services provided through June 2012.
+In April 2012, a new RFP was issued to solicit another technical assistance contract.
 Based on the outcome of this RFP, Rural and Tribal Environmental Solutions (RATES) was selected as the new contractor and RATES provided contact services through June 2019.
-In July 2019 a new RFP was issued to solicit again for a technical assistance provider and in February 2020 MAP was awarded the contract to provide Technical, Financial and Managerial Assistance.
-Through SFY 2019 this contact work has performed over 2,200 technical operation and maintenance assistance (TA) visits and provided approximately 320 systems with in-depth financial and managerial Assistance (FMA).
-Through SFY 2019, this TFM contact work has cost approximately \$3,053,560.
-By June 30, 2020 MAP should complete an additional 20 TA site visits in addition to the FMA work provided.
+In July 2019, a new RFP was issued to solicit again for a technical assistance provider and in February 2020 MAP was awarded the contract to provide Technical, Financial and Managerial Assistance (FMA).
+As noted above this new contract funds both O&M and FMA type technical assistance.
+Through SFY 2020 this new contact work has performed over